manili/VSDBabySoC/README.md

   $magic user_analog_project_wrapper.gds -T ../mag/sky130A.tech
   ```

-  3. Select the `10bitdac_cap_layout_design` box by hovering mouse over it and press `S` key on your keyboard.
+  3. Select the `10bitdac_cap_layout_design` box by hovering mouse over it and press `S` key on the keyboard.
 Now the box should be selected by white borders surround it just like the following picture.

   ![selected_dac](images/selected_dac.png)

-  4.
+  4. Now press `X`

 ##### AVSDDAC preparing the LEF file